|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 An historic archway in Joigny

 The Lorain family, of restaurant fame, have done much to resuscitate the wines of this region and promote them.
-Their three star Michelin restaurant on the river in a lovely setting brings much kudos to the town.
+Their two star Michelin restaurant on the river in a lovely setting brings much kudos to the town.

 For golf lovers, the Domaine du Roncemay at Aillant-sur-Tholon is closeby.